Why we even need date math

 - Calendar breakdown (years, months, weeks, days) — variable-length, the math you just read about.

-Both are computed from the same birth and now, but through different functions in our open-source age-in-days.ts.
-Take a look — it’s 80 lines, fully tested, and runs anywhere JavaScript runs.
+Both are computed from the same birth date and current date, but through different pure functions.
+The logic is compact, fully tested, and runs entirely in your browser.

 Edge cases that surprise people